-Students completing CEU courses receive one (1) CEU for every 10 hours of participation in a continuing education course or program.
-Grades of Satisfactory "S" or Unsatisfactory "U" are typically awarded in CEU classes.
+Students completing CE courses earn one (1) CE for every 10 hours of participation in a continuing education course or program.
+Grades of Satisfactory "S" or Unsatisfactory "U" are typically awarded in CE classes.
 Other types of grades may be awarded depending on the requirements of the course sponsor.
-Students who successfully complete CEU courses receive a certificate certifying the number of CEUs awarded.
+Students who successfully complete CE courses receive a certificate certifying the number of CEUs awarded.